micronaut-projects/module-dependency-graph/README.md

 The report tool is capable of determining cycles between projects, which will prevent from releasing.

+We also generate a webpage for viewing the outputs, the latest of which can be seen at https://micronaut-projects.github.io/module-dependency-graph/

 The output of this project will be found in the `build/graph` directory.
 It consists of: